One of my favorite quotes from the Front-End Developer Handbook explains it best:

 Chapter 13 talks about encapsulating code with modules

 While you can still purchase and benefit from these books, I include them in this section with a cautionary warning that the books are several years old.
-You may also see these books topping other lists without being reassessed for 2020.
+You may also see these books topping other lists without being reassessed for the current year.

 Teaches you how to create scripts from scratch